-Liquidity Risk

-The risk of financial distress as a result of a sudden increase in the need for liquid assets to meet contractual obligations.
+Liquidity Risk The risk of financial distress as a result of a sudden increase in the need for liquid assets to meet contractual obligations.
 Ultimately liquidity risk could result in insolvency from having insufficient liquid resources to meet obligations as they fall due.
 Liquidity Risk Policy contains methods for identifying, assessing, monitoring and controlling.
-Key provisions include:

-- a) Liquidity risk strategy to hold sufficient liquid assets to cover payment obligations under stressed scenarios which are evaluated annually.
-The maintenance of a buffer of available liquid assets over stressed payment obligations mitigates liquidity risk in lieu of holding additional capital. - b) The core liquidity risk metric measures the coverage ratio of liquid assets over obligations at a 99.5% confidence interval over a 1-year period. - c) Monitoring via Risk MI.
+Key provisions include: a) Liquidity risk strategy to hold sufficient liquid assets to cover payment obligations under stressed scenarios which are evaluated annually.
+The maintenance of a buffer of available liquid assets over stressed payment obligations mitigates liquidity risk in lieu of holding additional capital. b) The core liquidity risk metric measures the coverage ratio of liquid assets over obligations at a 99.5% confidence interval over a 1-year period. c) Monitoring via Risk MI.
+Group Risk The risk of loss arising from membership of the Pacific Life group.
+This risk may manifest itself through default on intra-group retrocession, failure to provide agreed services, or a negative impact on the creditworthiness of PL Re carriers.

-Group Risk

-The risk of loss arising from membership of the Pacific This risk may Life group. manifest itself through default on intragroup refrocession, failure to provide agreed services, or а negative on the impact creditworthiness of Re carriers.

 Group Risk Policy contains methods for identifying, assessing, monitoring and controlling.
-Key provisions include:

-- a) Maintaining an appropriate level of capital remaining in the entity post default on all intragroup retrocession and arrangements - b) Clear documentation of all intragroup outsourcing - c) Monitoring via Risk MI
+Key provisions include: Maintaining an appropriate level of capital remaining in the entity post default on all intra-group retrocession and arrangements b) Clear documentation of all intra-group outsourcingc) Monitoring via Risk MI